eeoooue/networked-cube/README.md

 The end goal is a suite of networked applications that can be self-hosted on a single machine to present a cube that can be scrambled and solved.

-The puzzle is presented as a cube map in the same manner as used in [Old Pochman](https://www.speedcubereview.com/blind-solving-algorithms.html).
+The puzzle is presented as a cube map in the same manner as in [Old Pochman Notation](https://www.speedcubereview.com/blind-solving-algorithms.html).

 #### Screenshot